Probate Attorney: What Are Three Probate Alternatives in Texas?

 - The deceased had no unpaid debts unless the debts are secured by real estate.

-- There is no need of administration; no appointment of an executor.
+- There is no need for administration; no appointment of an executor.

 - Medicaid does not have a claim for benefits applied for or received after March 1, 2005.